CoderPirata/XPL-SEARCH/README.md

 - Now displays the author of the exploit.
  * Does not work with IntelligentExploit.
 - Changes in search logs.

+0.7 - [11/09/2015]
+- Added search in CVE.
+ * ID.
+ * Simple search - id 6.
+- Bug in exploit-db search, "papers" fixed.
+- Added standard time of 60 seconds for each request.
+- file_get_contents() was removed from "browser()".
+- Code of milw00rm search has been modified.
+- Changes in search logs.
+- Added date.
 ```

 Screenshot